Website design and development

 Above and beyond the normal HelloKent offering, this year I've developed a fully animated microsite.
 Our graphic designer created several beautiful illustrations and I brought them to life using GreenSock's GSAP 3 animation library.

 Featuring some complex SVG management and several hundred lines of JavaScript, this single-page design utilises several GSAP techniques such as timelines and ScrollTrigger.
-The hero graphic is time dependant on whether the visitor sees the day or night animation and both have a desktop and mobile version for responsiveness.
+The hero graphic is time dependent on whether the visitor sees the day or night animation and both have a desktop and mobile version for responsiveness.

-Canterbury Varsity
+• Canterbury Varsity

-A collaborative effort between the Students' Unions at the University of Kent and Canterbury Christ Church University, this website was the central location for updates for the week of Varsity events.
-With inspiration from the BBC News live-reporting of sporting events such as the Olympics, the design was minimal to allow the rolling content updates to take the stage.
-From a staff perspective, only being required to enter information once and using familiar tools was important to saving time during a busy week - utilising an embedded Facebook event feeds and live updates via a Twitter feed was a big part of this.
+A collaborative effort between the Students' Unions at the University of Kent and Canterbury Christ Church University, this website has been the central location for updates for the week of Varsity events for now three years.
+With inspiration from the BBC News live-reporting of sporting events such as the Olympics, the design was minimal to allow the rolling content updates to take the stage, integrating a Twitter/X feed for updates and a Facebook-fed events feed for the calendar.

-Kent Clothing
+• Kent Clothing

 February 2022 - Present